microsoft/generative-ai-for-beginners/README.md

 | 12 | [Designing UX for AI Applications](./12-designing-ux-for-ai-applications/) | **Concept:** Designing AI Applications for Trust and Transparency | Apply UX design principles when developing Generative AI Applications | |
 | xx | [Continue Your Learning](./13-continued-learning/README.md)  | Links to continue your learning from each lesson! | Mastering your Generative AI skills | |

-### 🚀  Are you a startup or got an idea you want to launch?

-Visit [Microsoft's Founders Hub](https://aka.ms/genai-foundershub) where you can apply to receive **free OpenAI credits** and up to **$150k towards Azure's leading AI services** as well as **1:1 expert support** with Microsoft's AI experts.

-## 📂 Each lesson includes:
-- optional supplemental video
-- written lesson
-- for project-based lessons, step-by-step guides on how to build the project
-- a challenge
-- links to extra learning

 ## 🎒  Other Courses